lanceman2/Quickstream_dev/README.md

 # Development Status

-quickstream is not yet fit for any use yet.
 It's not functional yet.
-Currently it got most of directory structure laid out, and the build structure and components figured out.
-The thing to look at is this README.md file which farther along reads like the draft of the quickstream white paper but degenerates into a develop notes.
+Currently it's got most of directory structure laid out, build system, and components figured out.
+The thing of interest now for you may be this README.md file.

 ## Building and Installing with GNU Autotools